 PTs/CEs play a fundamental role in the assessment of individuals with SMA.
 This toolkit was developed in collaboration with two PTs having significant experience in SMA.
 It is intended to help PTs/CEs—especially those new to SMA clinical trials—find productive ways to navigate challenges they may encounter in their work.
 The resource also includes appendices on additional resources, including seminal papers in SMA, manuals, and articles that delve further into SMA topics.

 Cure SMA has compiled information on numerous external resources from reputable sources that will be helpful to new and experienced research teams and, in particular, PTs and CRCs.
 These include training checklists, reading material, and information about online and in-person courses and workshops.

 Workshops and Webinars

-In conjunction with its Annual SMA Conference, Cure SMA holds workshops for clinical research coordinators as well as physical therapists and clinical evaluators.
-These are half-day to day-long events that focus specifically on the roles, responsibilities, and interests of their target audiences.
-To attend the workshops, individuals must register for the Annual International SMA Research and Clinical Care Meeting.
-Workshop attendance is included with the cost of registration for the Research and Clinical Care Meeting.
+In conjunction with its Annual SMA Conference, Cure SMA periodically hosts workshops for clinical research coordinators (CRCs), physical therapists (PTs), and clinical evaluators (CEs).
+To attend, individuals must register for the Research & Clinical Care Meeting.